adamdaudrich/A-study-in-tennis-dominance/README.md

 - AVERAGEIF(score length, "=LEN", minutes) applied to each player for both wins and losses
 - Chart called

-Conclusion: no surprise that, given his blistering service game, Andy Roddick was actually the fastest.
+Conclusion: no surprise that, given his blistering service game, Andy Roddick was actually quicker !